-It is the policy of the Medical Sonography Program of Asheville-Buncombe Technical Community College that all medical sonography students respect and preserve the privacy and confidentiality of patient information.
+It is the policy of the Sonography Programs of Asheville-Buncombe Technical Community College that all sonography students respect and preserve the privacy and confidentiality of patient information.
 Information learned about a patient is considered confidential.
 There will be no discussion of clinical experiences in public places (elevators, stairs, cafeteria, hallways, etc.) This exchange of information should only occur in clinical conferences.
 No student shall discuss (in front of or in listening distance of the patient or patient's family members) what is seen on the ultrasound image or discuss information gathered from the patient's medical records.
 No preliminary reporting will be done by the sonography student.

-ANY VIOLATION OF THIS POLICY WILL RESULT IN REFERRAL TO THE DEAN OF ALLIED HEALTH FOR APPROPRIATE ACTION, WHICH MAY INCLUDE DISMISSAL FROM THE MEDICAL SONOGRAPHY PROGRAM.
+ANY VIOLATION OF THIS POLICY WILL RESULT IN REFERRAL TO THE DEAN OF ALLIED HEALTH FOR APPROPRIATE ACTION, WHICH MAY INCLUDE DISMISSAL FROM THE SONOGRAPHY PROGRAM.

-I,, h have read the above "Patient (print name) Confidentiality Statement" and understand that violation n of this policy will result in my referral to the Dean of Allied Health and appropriate act tion may include immediate dismissal from the Medical Sonography Program.
-Student Signature (print and sign): Date:
+I, have read the above "Patient (print name)

+Confidentiality Statement" and understand that violation of this policy will result in my

+referral to the Dean of Allied Health and appropriate priate action may include immediate

+dismissal from the Sonography Program.

+Student Signature: Date: